Igalia/wpewebkit.org/about/architecture.md

 #### Web page rendering

-WPE is considered as an hybrid port, it defers the final web page delivery for display to a rendering backend.
+WPE is considered a hybrid port because it defers the final web page delivery for display to a rendering backend.
 A traditional port would provide a widget for a given toolkit, but WPE opted for a different and more flexible approach.